As the XFL hits the halfway point of its 10-game regular season, viewership may be stumbling. But the bettors are not.

 Week 4 tales from the betting app

-This is a weekly and fun $5 per-bet, in-game journey I take through the XFL on the William Hill betting app.
+This is a weekly and fun $5 per-bet, in-game journey I take through the XFL on the William Hill betting app (now Caesars Sportsbook app NJ).

 It’s easy to make numerous in-game betting stabs on any of the NJ mobile betting apps.
 I keep the total low to maintain objectivity in reviewing the action.